About This Course

-Entry Requirements: The course is open to students of all disciplines.
-The entry requirement is a 2.1 undergraduate degree in any subject.
-In addition, you are required to submit a personal statement indicating why you wish to take this MSc.
-[See detailed entry requirements]
+The course is open to students of all disciplines.
+The entry requirement is a 2H1 undergraduate degree in any subject.
+See Requirements for full details.

 The MSc in International Public Policy and Diplomacy is an innovative, interdisciplinary, taught master’s course that provides graduates with the expertise and work experience required for successful careers in international policy environments.

-The course is offered by UCC’s Departments of Government, History, Law and Management and Marketing and will give you access to expertise across a diverse range of subjects.
+The course is offered by UCC’s Departments of Government and Politics, History, Law and Management and Marketing and will give you access to expertise across a diverse range of subjects.
 The MSc International Public Policy and Diplomacy is strongly orientated toward vocational skills training, through coursework and the opportunity to undertake a work placement.

 The work placement will give you a unique opportunity to develop important professional skills and to immediately apply your learning to the professional world.